Guyanese Creole: Sample words and phrases

-Public Perception
+Public perception

 Although Guyanese Creole is spoken by all ethnic groups in Guyana today, it is rooted in the lived experience of Afro-Guyanese during slavery.
 Indian, Chinese, and Portuguese immigrants adopted the language after coming in contact with the Creole people.

 The Indo-Guyanese, in particular, acculturated Guyanese creole from the then-majority Afro-Guyanese population after arriving in the period following emancipation.
 Over time, as Indian indentured laborers became the demographic majority, Creole-speaking Indo-Guyanese came to outnumber the Afro-Guyanese population.
 As a result, Guyanese creole is no longer widely recognized to be native to Afro-Guyanese culture.
 In the dominant cultural narrative, it is simply an aspect of national identity or regional Caribbean culture, rather than a cultural product of the Creole people themselves and their historical struggle for survival under racial oppression.

 While some Afro-Guyanese take pride in creole, many do not perceive it as a distinct language to be claimed and preserved.
-Among the general Guyanese population, it is still seen as merely improper English and a sign of low-education.These sentiments were originally perpetuated by White supremacist plantation owners during slavery and the colonial period and later enforced by colonial education, religion, and governance.
+Among the general Guyanese population, it is still seen as merely improper English and a sign of low-education, due to colonial legacy.